5. Officiating¶

 5.1.2.
 Requirements¶

 Each game must also staff enough Officials to effectively track the state of the game such that the rules can be enforced in real time.
-The number and position of Officials may vary based on available technology and the limitations of the venue, but the following information must be available upon request:
+The number, role, and positioning of Officials may vary based on available technology and the limitations of the venue, but the following information must be available upon request:

 The Official Score